Stably Embedded Pairs of Ordered Abelian Groups: Introduction

 \subsection{Classes of ordered abelian groups}

 The class of ordered abelian groups (OAG) has been intensively studied, and despite its apparent simplicity, lengthy and difficult analyses are often required in order to study its model theoretic properties.
 In the literature, authors tend to restrict their study to the much smaller classes of ordered abelian groups of \emph{finite regular rank} (FRR, with finitely many definable convex subgroups; see Subsection~\ref{S:finite-rk}).
 A larger well studied subclass consists of ordered abelian groups with \emph{finite spines} (FS, i.e. of finite $n$-regular rank for all $n$).
 For instance, elimination of imaginaries is known in FS (see \cite{Vic22}), as well as a characterisation of the distality (see \cite{ACGZ20}) but these results have not yet been extended beyond this class.
-Halevi and Hasson compute dp-rank in all ordered abelian group in \cite{HH19A}.
-But this computation is only interesting within the class of finite spine, as no ordered abelian group with an infinite spine is strong NIP.
+Halevi and Hasson compute dp-rank in all ordered abelian groups in \cite{HH19A}.
+Note that this computation is only interesting within the class FS, as no ordered abelian group with an infinite spine is strong NIP.

-In this paper, we will focus on another large class of ordered abelian groups and where a certain interpretable valuation, called the regular valuation, plays an important role.
+In this paper, we will focus on another large class of ordered abelian groups, where a certain interpretable valuation, called the regular valuation, plays an important role.
 This class consists of ordered abelian groups satisfying a certain property denoted by (UR) (see Subsection~\ref{S:UniformValuation}).
-In a certain sense, this class is orthogonal to the class FS -- one can show that their intersection is exactly FRR-- and contains maximal groups with interpretable archimedean valuation such as $\sum_\omega \mathbb{Z}$.
-In addition of this property (UR), we will assume a certain simplifying property, denoted by (M), which is a first order pendant of maximality for regular valuation.
-Our approach to study this class is to apply method from valuation theory.
+In some sense, this class is orthogonal to the class FS -- one can show that their intersection is exactly FRR-- and it contains maximal groups with interpretable archimedean valuation such as $\sum_\omega \mathbb{Z}$.
+In addition to this property (UR), we will assume a certain simplifying property, denoted by (M), which is a first order pendant of maximality for the regular valuation.
+Our approach to study this class is to apply methods from valuation theory.